HeroesToolChest/HeroesDataParser/README.md

 ### Advanced File Configuration
 For more advanced file configurations, edit the file `WriterConfig.xml`.
 Options in the console override the options in the config file.

-## Wiki
-Visit the [wiki](https://github.com/koliva8245/HeroesDataParser/wiki) for some more information and examples.

 ## License
 [MIT license](/LICENSE)